Whiffer/PingServer/README.md

 It is _not_ intended to monitor the quality, status or availability of a Wi-Fi connection to the router.
-However, it is possible to configure the Pi to use Wi-Fi for its network connection and therefore monitor both the availability the Wi-Fi connection and the external WAN together.
+However, it is possible to configure the Pi to use Wi-Fi for its network connection and therefore monitor both the availability of the Wi-Fi connection and the external WAN together.

 ----
 ## Prerequisite Hardware